carpentries/commons/membership-info/benefits-of-membership.md

 ### How do we help?

-1. Software and Data Carpentry partner with institutions to build researcher capacity within your organisation.
+1. Software, Data and Library Carpentry partner with institutions to build researcher capacity within your organisation.
 2. We run two-day workshops that introduce coding and coding best practice to researchers and teach them the basics of data science.
 3. We train new instructors for you so you get more workshops taught.
 4. We continue mentoring those instructors, who, with their learners, become the core of new communities around disciplines and tools.